 With interlinked arms, we sat in the breaking surf of the Pacific Ocean on a frigid December morning.
-It was day one of US Navy SEAL Training – Basic Underwater Demolition School or better known as BUD/s.
+It was day one of an intense military training program.
 As I sat there exhausted, with my fellow trainees, on the brink of hypothermia and complete mental exhaustion, our even-keeled instructor, stood waist-deep in the surf with us providing guidance on the whys, whats, hows, and whens we’d be challenged with during our training.

 APPLYING SPECIAL OPERATIONS TRAINING TO HEALTHCARE TRAINING DELIVERY

-How do you achieve cost efficency and new-process adoption in a fast-paced, dynamic, and high-stress environment?
+How do you achieve cost efficiency and new-process adoption in a fast-paced, dynamic, and high-stress environment?
 Through four very important nontraditional steps:

 - Role Modeling.

 - Train like you Fight.
 Fight like you Train.